-Employees of ORAU shall refrain from accepting gifts or benefits that might influence their impartiality, decisions, and conduct; and from offering such gifts and benefits to third party persons and organizations.
-The rules of practice defined below, define the framework around exchanging of gifts between ORAU employees and third party individuals and organizations with whom a business relationship exist, and establish relevant principles to be followed by employees in such situations.
-While small business courtesies bring essential humanity to business dealings, common sense should always be applied to any gratuity.
+Employees of ORAU and Group Companies shall refrain from accepting gifts or benefits that might influence their impartiality, decisions, and conduct; and from offering such gifts and benefits to third party persons and organizations.
+The rules of practice defined below, define the framework around exchanging of gifts between ORAU employees and third-party individuals and organizations with whom a business relationship exist, and establish relevant principles to be followed by employees in such situations.
+While modest gifts can contribute to making business meetings more humane and cordial, it is important to exercise discretion when it comes to any gift.